 Multimedia magic!

-Until now multimedia applications have been used mainly in the fields of information, training and entertainment.
+1 Until now multimedia applications have been used mainly in the fields of information, training and entertainment.
 For example, some museums, banks and estate agents have information kiosks that use multimedia.
-Several companies produce training programmes on optical disks, and marketing managers use presentation packages (like Microsoft PowerPoint or Lotus Freelance Graphics for Windows) to make business presentations.
-All these people have found that moving images, sound and music involve viewers emotionally as well as inform them, and make their message more memorable.
+Several companies produce training programmes on optical disks, and marketing managers use presentation packages (like Microsoft PowerPoint or Lotus Freelance Graphics fo Windows) to make business presentations.
+All these people have found that moving images, sound and music involve viewers emotionally as well as inform